KristofferStrube/ActivityStreams/README.md

 These types are famously used in the [ActivityPub](https://www.w3.org/TR/activitypub/) implementation which is used in the Fediverse inclusing Mastodon.

+**This implementation is still being developed, so progress is still very limited.**

 ## Goals
 - [ ] Add classes for Core Types.
 - [ ] Add extended classes for Activity Types.